 Check out the neighbourhood

-- Visit an area a few times on different days and different times of the day to get a real feel for the environment, make sure you include a weekend visit as this will give you a feel of what it's like when people are home from work.
+- Visit an area a few times on different days and different times of the day and night to get a real feel for the environment.
+Make sure you include a weekend visit as this will give you a feel of what it's like when people are home from work.

-- Find out where all the amenities, such as schools, shops, doctors and hospital, are located to get an understanding of how convenient it will be to live in the area
+- Find out where all the amenities, such as schools, shops, doctors, and the nearest hospital are located to get an understanding of how convenient it will be to live in the area.

-- At www.police.uk you can see detailed maps of all the crimes not only in the local area but around the property you plan to buy.
+- At www.police.uk you can see detailed maps of all the crimes, not only in the local area but around the property you plan to buy.
 Simply enter the postcode and you can see detailed information about the type of offences and the action taken.
-Quite incredible really.

 View any property with a critical eye

-- Is the property on a busy road or a ‘rat run' during the rush hour, this could cause issues when travelling to work or with background traffic noise.
+- Is the property on a busy road or a ‘rat run' during the rush hour?
+This could cause issues when travelling to work or with background traffic noise.
 Check out Extrium, an online tool that estimates the level of noise.
 Simply type in the postcode to see if your area is affected by noise pollution.

-- Does the garden meet your requirements or is it too big or overgrown, a large garden may be an attraction in theory but their will be a cost in both time and money in keeping it looking nice.
+- Does the garden meet your requirements or is it too big or overgrown?
+A large garden may be an attraction in theory, but there will be a cost in both time and money in keeping it looking nice.

-- Does the central heating work and when was the last time the boiler was serviced, is their an adequate number of radiators and do they need upgrading.
+- Does the central heating work and when was the last time the boiler was serviced?
+Is there an adequate number of radiators and do they need upgrading?

-- Look for any damp or discoloured internal walls which may indicate a problem, look behind the furniture as well as that sofa might be put in that position for a reason.
+- Look for any damp or discoloured internal walls which may indicate a problem.
+Look behind the furniture as well as that sofa which might have been put in that position for a reason.

 - Check under the kitchen sink for signs of any water leaks or damage.

-- Turn on your mobile phone and check the signal strength, if the signal is poor then ask the vendor what network they are on and what is their signal strength.
+- Turn on your mobile phone and check the signal strength.
+If the signal is poor, then ask the vendor what network they are on and what their signal strength is.

-- Ask for details regarding any broadband connection and speed.
+- Ask for details regarding the broadband connection and speed.

-- Assess the storage space available and will it be enough for your needs and understand if any fitted cupboards are being left as part of the sale.
+- Assess the storage space available and whether it will be enough for your needs, and understand if any fitted cupboards are being left as part of the sale.

 Quiz the seller

 - Ask about the neighbours – are they noisy, do they create parking issues, do they have young children?
 Although they are unlikely to be negative, the tone of their comments may give you some clues to potential problems.
-Taking a quick look at the the outside of neighbouring properties will give you a feel for how they are looked after.
+Taking a quick look at the outside of neighbouring properties will give you a feel for how they are looked after.

 - Ask how much their utility and council tax bills are so you can assess your likely outlay in these areas.

-- If the property is a flat how much are the service charges and ground rent.
+- If the property is a flat, how much is the service charge and ground rent?

-- If the property is leasehold how many years left on the lease.
+- If the property is leasehold, how many years are left on the lease?

-- Picture yourself living in the property and will their be any issues with the layout or location of the property that you may find difficult to live with.
+- Picture yourself living in the property and if there will be any issues with the layout or location of the property that you may find difficult to live with.

 Quiz the estate agent

-- How many viewings and offers have been made and what offers have the been declined.
+- How many viewings and offers have been made and what offers have been declined?